Kamparia/awesome_r_packages/README.md

 ### Machine Learning
 1. [MICE](https://github.com/stefvanbuuren/mice) - MICE (Multivariate Imputation via Chained Equations) is one of the commonly used package by R users.
 Creating multiple imputations as compared to a single imputation (such as mean) takes care of uncertainty in missing values.
+2. [rpart](https://cran.r-project.org/web/packages/rpart/) - Recursive partitioning for classification, regression and survival trees.
+An implementation of most of the functionality of the 1984 book by Breiman, Friedman, Olshen and Stone.
+3. [igraph](https://github.com/igraph/igraph) - Routines for simple graphs and network analysis.
+It can handle large graphs very well and provides functions for generating random and regular graphs, graph visualization, centrality methods and much more.
+4. [caret](https://github.com/topepo/caret/) - is a set of functions that attempt to streamline the process for creating predictive models.
+5. [tree](https://github.com/igraph/igraph) - Routines for simple graphs and network analysis.
+It can handle large graphs very well and provides functions for generating random and regular graphs, graph visualization, centrality methods and much more.

 ### Data Visualization
 1. [ggplot2](http://ggplot2.org/) - Powerful, flexible and well-thought-out dataviz package following 'grammar of graphics' syntax to create static graphics, but be prepared for a steep learning curve.